-Tor the year ended 31 March 2020) effective emergency planning, response and recovery. • We continue to source our electricity from low carbon sources and now procure only certified green electricity. • Our self-generation capacity has improved substantially with the completion of significant investment at Knostrop Waste Anaerobic digestion plant in Leeds.
-6. Customer experience and stakeholder trust We may not consistently meet the expectations of our customers by failing to deliver on our commitments.
-Risk rating - RED Work Globbly Will but Put people first Be great with water Deliver and embed our New Customer Experience Strategy Customer Forum and online Customer Panel consultation continually drives our strategic approach.
-Achieving outcomes for customers is the focus of our transformation plans and our performance management and prioritisation processes.
+Tor the year chaca or water 2020 , 6.
+Customer experience and stakeholder trust We may not consistently meet the expectations of our customers by failing to deliver on our commitments.
+Risk rating - RED We continue to consult and work closely with our customers to understand what they expect and prioritise the quality of the customers' experience.
+We remain committed to make a stepped change in our overall customer experience for the whole of Yorkshire.
+Put people first Be great with water Experience Strategy Customer Forum and online Customer Panel consultation continually drives our strategic approach Achieving outcomes for customers is the focus of our transformation plans and our performance management and prioritisation processes.
 Our operational policies and procedures align to the achievement of customer service objectives.
-The Company Monitoring Framework ensures we report clearly, openly accurately with our customers.
-Significant capital schemes are delivering improvements in service to specific risk areas such as Hull, Sheffield / Doncaster and Calderdale.
-7. Financial sustainability We may fail to manage the effects of changes to debt market prices, interest rates, revenue and competition to achieve financial resilience including the impacts from the Covid-19 global pandemic and Final Determination outcome from our economic regulator.
-Risk rating - RED controls and restructuring programmes are delivering Keep services affordable The annual business plan and budget is set in the context of our five year AMP.
+The Company Monitoring Framework ensures we report clearly, openly accurately with our customers. the social value committee versees the management of sks to customer service.
+External auditors test compliance vith our customer service olicies and procedures.
+Internal Audit tests the design and operation of the control amework.
+Itata analytics provides live ssurance over compliance with olicies and procedures.
+Itegulation, Water and vastewater Service Delivery and oop assurance teams test ompliance with agreed policy and procedure.
+7. Financial sustainability We may fail to manage the effects of changes to debt market prices, interest rates, revenue and competition to achieve financial resilience including the impacts from the Covid-19 global pandemic and FD outcome from our economic regulator.
+Risk rating - RED Keep services affordable set in the context of our five year AMP.
 Finance Business Partners provide consistent budget monitoring through the year.
 The board investment committee oversees all capital expenditure in line with the approved five year plan.
-The financial policies, procedures and control framework are set out on our internal intranet for colleagues.
-Risk-focused independent assurance is provided by Internal auditors, Deloitte.
-The financial governance group assures financial regulations, standards and procedures.
-The assurance team, and Governance and Compliance team use data analytics and testing to provide assurance over billing, income collection, customer debt management,
+The financial policies, procedures and control framework are set out on our internal intranet for colleagues. isk-focused independent issurance is provided by Internal udit and our external financial uditors, Deloitte.
+The financial governance group issures financial regulations, tandards and procedures.
+The assurance team, and isovernance and Compliance arm use data analytics and esting to provide assurance over illing, income collection, ustomer debt management,